Doctor of Medicine (Paediatrics). Quaid-i-Azam University, Pakistan

 Diploma in Child Health, University of Karachi, Pakistan

 Qazi is a paediatrician with over 40 years of experience in infectious diseases and clinical and implementation research.
-He served for 20 years at the World Health Organisation in the Department of Maternal Newborn Child Adolescent Health (MNCH) Department at WHO, Geneva at the time of his retirement.
+He served for 20 years at the Department of Maternal Newborn Child Adolescent Health (MNCH) Department at WHO, Geneva until his retirement.

 Before joining WHO, he was an Associate Physician at the Children’s Hospital, Pakistan Institute of Medical Sciences, Islamabad.
 During his tenure, he coordinated community outreach MNCH prevention programmes in 43 rural communities with a catchment population of over 300,000 people around Islamabad.

-Qazi has authored or co-authored over 200 scientific articles and book chapters and contributed to 40 WHO documents as well as served on global advisory committees for maternal and common child health illnesses research and management.
+Qazi has authored or co-authored over 200 scientific articles and book chapters and contributed to 40 WHO documents.
+He also served on global advisory committees for maternal and common child health illness research and management.